Tetroit/HLSL-U-Docs/Tutorial/1. Getting Started/README.md

 ### Setup

 > [!IMPORTANT]
 > **If on URP Sample**, there is one optimization that should be turned off for the beginning.
+> 1. Select current renderer.
-Go to the project settings `Edit -> Project Settings` and select `Quality` tab.
+>    - Go to the project settings `Edit -> Project Settings` and select `Quality` tab.
 In `Rendering -> Rendering Pipeline Assets` you will find a currently used render pipeline asset.
-Double-click it to see it in inspector.
+>    - Double-click it to see it in inspector.
 On the very top there is a list of renderers `Rendering -> Renderer List`.
-Double-click the one that is set to default and make sure `Rendering -> Depth Priming Mode` is set to `Disabled`.
+>    - Double-click the one that is set to default.
+> 2. Make sure `Rendering -> Depth Priming Mode` is set to `Disabled`.
 This optimization makes Unity skip rendering depending on depth buffer.
 Since we will not use it for the beginning, our objects will simply not render if this option is on.

 Go to `Assets -> Scenes -> Garden -> Garden Scene`